Community Residential Short Stay Treatment (CRESST) - Emergency Mental Health Treatment

 CRESST is currently being offered to in the following cities: Abbotsford, Surrey, and New Westminster.

-• 19 years of age and over and are experiencing a mental health concern that is causing distress and challenges to manage at home.
+• Individual is experiencing a mental health concern that is causing distress and is difficult to manage at home

 Location finder: https://www.fraserhealth.ca/Service...